Tu B’Shvat / Tu B’Shevat / New Year for Trees Subscribe

 The Voices of the Whales and the Trees: Lessons for TU B’SHEVAT

 It was not a typical Shabbat afternoon that August of 2001.
 We were sitting on the shore of Windfall Island, on the edge of Tebenkof Bay in Southwest Alaska, watching the Humpback whales feed in Chatham Strait.
 As we watched, they moved across our view from north to south, diving and surfacing as they fed.
 They moved behind a small island and as they came back into view two whales suddenly threw themselves into the air at the same time.
 Then others followed as we shouted in delight.
 It was a fitting climax to a wonderful and inspiring experience.
-The “we” in this case were ten Jewish environmentalists from all over North America and ...
+The “we” ...

 Tree B’Earthday SAVE THESE DATES!